AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/learning-plans.md

    1. The Instance and Completion Date will not be applicable in this case.

 ![](assets/image040.png)

+## Learner fails a module of a course

+1. Add one or more user groups.
+In case when multiple groups are selected, the plan is triggered when a learner fails the specified training.
+1. Choose the action as **[!UICONTROL Unenroll from training]**.

+   1. The Admin can choose the trainings from which the user will be unenrolled when added to user group.
+   1. The Instance and Completion Date will not be applicable in this case.

 ## Learner gets added to a group {#learnergetsaddedtoagroup}